By David Spero | February 1, 2017 3:24 pm

 How can vinegar be so powerful?
 I think it has to do with our ancestral diet.
 We used to eat carbohydrate in highly complex forms that took a long time to break down in the intestines.
 Some of that material may have converted to vinegar before being absorbed.
 Vinegar may be a signal to our bodies to produce insulin and not resist it.
 Today’s highly refined carbohydrates are absorbed long before they start breaking down.
 Our bodies don’t get the ancestral signals that carbohydrates are coming, so they’re not ready for them.
 Drinking a bit of vinegar might trigger the hormones and transmitters that are now missing the boat.

 This theory might be nonsense, but the benefits of vinegar are proven reality.
-In response to my last vinegar article, nearly a dozen readers posted comments about how vinegar had helped them reduce their blood glucose and lose weight.
+In response to another of my vinegar articles, more than 30 readers posted comments about how vinegar had helped them reduce their blood glucose and lose weight.
 There were no dissenting comments.
 Go back and read them here.

 Readers mostly use apple cider vinegar, which has been touted for centuries for many health benefits.
 However, wine vinegar, rice vinegar, and white vinegar may be equally good.
 They just haven’t been studied.
 Balsamic vinegar apparently is not good; it’s too sugary.

 The optimum vinegar dose hasn’t been established.
-Most reports have people taking 1–2 tablespoons before each meal containing carbohydrate, and at bedtime.
+Most reports have people taking 1–3 teaspoons before each meal containing carbohydrate, and at bedtime.
 It might be best to take vinegar with the first bite of the meal, to prevent the reported side effects of nausea and heartburn.
 But these should be rare at such low doses, anyway.
+And to protect your enamel, remember to rinse your teeth and mouth after drinking vinegar.
 You can also take vinegar tablets, which are cheap and widely available.

 Here are some recipes readers sent: